ABDO176ELTAWEEL/deepfake-detection/README.md

 ### Notebook 2  Manipulation Type Classifier (3-Class)

-**Goal:** Given a fake frame, identify which manipulation method was used Deepfakes, Face2Face, or FaceSwap.
+**Goal:** Given a fake frame, identify which manipulation method was used: Deepfakes, Face2Face, or FaceSwap.

 > Note: This is a **fake-only** classifier.
 Real frames are excluded because they carry no manipulation signal and would make the task trivial, while degrading class separation.